 Our Quality Strategy continues to reflect our ongoing commitment to ensuring a high-quality health service for our local population and the need to work closely with our system partners to fully deliver the requirements of the NHS Long Term Plan and ensure consistent, equitable quality of care.
-During the year, the CCG has updated its Quality Strategy Delivery Plan to reflect local changes, the refreshed national vision for quality and the required response to the pandemic.
+During 2021/22, the CCG updated its Quality Strategy Delivery Plan to reflect local changes, the refreshed national vision for quality and the required response to the pandemic.